The HR Recruitment Process: More Than Just Hiring People

 Take, for example, a retail chain preparing for its festive sales rush.
 They don’t just need extra hands; they need trained, customer-ready associates deployed in just the right locations.
 Whether full-time staff for store operations or gig workers for last-mile delivery, the right staffing model fuels smooth execution and a strong customer experience.

-Key Steps in the Staffing Process
+Key Steps Involved in the Staffing Process

 1. Workforce Planning